oslabs-beta/DockerNet/README.md

 >- Nathan Yang [@GitHub][nathan-github] [@LinkedIn][nathan-linkedin]
 >- Will Sankhla [@GitHub][will-github] [@LinkedIn][will-linkedin]
 >- Wyatt McMurry [@GitHub][wyatt-github] [@LinkedIn][wyatt-linkedin]
+>

-### Contributors
+>### Contributors
+>- WIll you be the first?
+See below for instuctions on how to contrivute
+>
 >### How to Contribute
->We love working with other developers in the open-source community!
+>We love working with other developers in the open-source community! **Here's how to contribute:**
-><br />
-><br />
->**Here's how to contribute:**
 >1.
 Fork the Project
->2.
+>1.
 Create your Feature Branch (`git checkout -b feature/NewFeature`)
->3.
+>1.
 Commit your Changes (`git commit -m 'Add some NewFeature'`)
->4.
+>1.
 Push to the Branch on your Fork (`git push origin feature/NewFeature`)
->5.
-Open a Pull Request from the Branch on your Fork to the master branch on the OpticQL Master Branch
+>1.
+Open a Pull Request from the Branch on your Fork to the master branch on the DockerNet.io Main Branch

 ## Acknowledgements
->- Huge shoutout to [OSLabs][os-labs] and [CodeSmith][codesmith] for sponsoring the deve4lopment of this product
+>- Huge shoutout to [OSLabs][os-labs] and [CodeSmith][codesmith] for sponsoring the development of this product
->- Massive thank you to all the kind redditors who provided valuable feeback during the ideation period of this product
+>- Massive thank you to all the kind, considerate internet denizens who provided valuable feedback during the ideation period of this product
->- Thank you each and every individual who provided meaningful supoprt throughout the development of this project
+>- Gargantuian thank you each and every individual who provided meaningful supp0rt (technical or non-technical) throughout the development of this product

 ## License
 >Distributed under the MIT License.
 See `LICENSE` for more information.